rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 How does it (and should it) relate to `try-catch` games?
 And finally, what libraries implement and use `Free`?
 The point I am trying to make is that FP computations are a different breed.
 They actually have properties and the learner can build an understanding of these properties.
-Effect systems (the main application of `Free`) are a very powerful programming tool, they can add a lot of structure and cognitive simplicity[^effect] to the code.
+Effect systems (the main application of `Free`) are a very powerful programming tool, they can add a lot of structure and cognitive simplicity[^effect].
 I use 2 of them at work, one of them we maintain.
 Effect systems allow us to organize code into DSLs and interpreters.
 This approach creates a very high level of code reuse, testability, and defines very explicit, self-documenting types.
 Now, is it realistic to learn these concepts in a day or a week when starting a new project?
 Imagine a programmer who uses Java at work exploring this knowledge.

+[^free]: For readers not familiar with this concept and curious about what this does, `Free f a` allows to construct monadic (whatever that means) syntax trees with instructions provided by `f`.
+In the context of this article, the only important point is that this one line of code has a lot of properties that can be learned (and that many computations come with a similar learning potential).

 [^effect]: Any extraneous cognitive loads associated with effects?
 Yes, there are a few, especially on the implementation side.
 Also like most other tools, effects can be abused.
 I sometimes see a single DSL instruction interpreted directly to IO (more Haskell terminology here, IO is what we call a sin-bin) and used in a brute-force IO code.
 This just adds cognitive overhead of effects without taking advantage of what they have to offer.